mgrahamsmith/coding_practice/the_c_programming_language/README.rst

 * `Exercise 1-11`_: How would you test the word count program?
 What kinds of input are most likely to uncover bugs if there are any?
 * `Exercise 1-12`_: Write a program that prints its input one word per line.
 * `Section 1.6 Example`_: Arrays
+* `Exercise 1-13`_: Write a program to print a histogram of the lengths of words in its input.
+It is easy to draw the histogram with the bars horizontal; a vertical orientation is more challenging.

 .. _Exercise 1-1: chapter_1/ex1-1.c
 .. _Exercise 1-2: chapter_1/ex1-2.c